DanielLukic/gofi/README.md

     client uses `wmctrl` to bring it into focus. `wmctrl` and `xkill` are also used for managing existing `gofi` windows.

+## Usage

+Two primary scenarios:

+1. Reconfigure your "Alt-Tab" (or equivalent) to call `gofi`.
+It will show a terminal and run gofi inside it.

+2. Call `gofi -tui` inside a terminal to run gofi without spawning a new terminal.

+A daemon will be auto-spawned in both cases, if not already running.

+Use "Enter" to select the window to activate aka jump to.
+Type a few letters to find the window you want to select.

+Note: "Alt-x" will `xkill` the selected window.

 ## Dependencies

 Gofi requires the following external programs to be installed and available in your